GENERAL RULES, TICKETS and WAGERS:

 e.
 All auto race wagers are on drivers only; not on a team or car, unless stipulated otherwise on guest wagering information sheets or odds display.

 f.
-Auto race results will be considered official for wagering purposes one hour after the events conclusion.
+Auto race results will be considered official for wagering purposes one hour after the event's conclusion.
 At that time auto series recognized results and statistics will be used to determine all winners and losers.
 Subsequent changes will not be recognized.

 g.
 When wagering on auto race over/under cautions, lap leader or lead change propositions, all scheduled laps must be run for “Action”, unless stipulated otherwise on guest wagering information sheets or odds display.

 12. In “Fighting”, mixed martial arts, etc. “Go/Don’t Go” (will/won’t go, over/under) proposition wagers, a full round is defined as one in which the bell (buzzer, etc.) has sounded signifying the conclusion of such round.
 If a fighter is counted out or the bout officially stopped prior to the bell, that round is not considered a full round for wagering purposes.
-If a half round (one minute and thirty seconds of a three minute round, 2 minute 30 seconds of a five minute round) or other specified time is listed, the official time of the bouts conclusion, as determined by ring officials, will determine proposition winners and losers.
+If a half round (1 minute and 30 seconds of a three minute round, 2 minute 30 seconds of a five minute round) or other specified time is listed, the official time of the bout's conclusion, as determined by ring officials, will determine proposition winners and losers.

 a.
 On fighting, mixed martial arts “K.O.” proposition wagers, “K.O.” includes knockout, technical knockout, disqualification, or any other stoppage.

 b.
-On fighting, mixed martial arts “Decision” proposition wagers, “Decision” means fight must go to the judge’s scorecards to determine a winner; including technical decision.
+On fighting, mixed martial arts “Decision” proposition wagers, “Decision” means fight must go to the judges' scorecards to determine a winner; including technical decision.

 c.
 On fighting, mixed martial arts “Draw” proposition wagers; “Draw” means fight must go to the judges’ scorecards and be declared a draw; including technical draw.

 13. When wagering on baseball “totals” (combined score, over/under), the game must go at least the regulation nine innings (eight and one-half if the home team is ahead) for a scheduled nine inning game and seven (six and one-half if the home team is ahead) for a scheduled seven inning game.
-Thereafter, if a game is Postponed or Suspended the score will be determined after the last full inning; unless the home team scores to tie or take the lead in the bottom half of the subsequent inning in which case the score is determined at the time the game is Postponed.
+Thereafter, if a game is postponed or suspended the score will be determined after the last full inning; unless the home team scores to tie or take the lead in the bottom half of the subsequent inning in which case the score is determined at the time the game is postponed.
 Listed or specified pitchers must start in over/under wager or there is “no action” and wager will be refunded.

 a.
 Rules for baseball propositions, run lines, and all baseball “in-play” wagers are the same as those for baseball totals, unless stipulated otherwise on guest wagering information sheets or odds display.